Ntolo-creator/my-first-website/README.md

 ## About this project
 This repository contains my firts HTML website.
-I am learning web developement and UX design building a beginner portfolio for the BBD 2026 programme.
+I am learning web developement and UX/UI design building a beginner portfolio for the BBD 2026 programme.

 ## What's inside
 - index.html - main webpage